Elena-Scherbinina/mcp-triage-helper/README.md

 - Hugging Face MCP server (LLaMA 3.1) will analyze the parsed errors.
 - MCP Host will coordinate the flow and return root causes with suggested QA steps.

+🧪 This project demonstrates how AI can assist QA engineers by parsing real-world logs and automatically generating triage insights.

 ## 📦 Installation